-The first SimScale update of the year just rolled out enabling advanced thermomechanical analysis and a few other new simulation capabilities.
+The first SimScale update of the year has just rolled out.
+It allows users to take advantage of advanced thermomechanical analysis and includes a few other new simulation capabilities.
 Find the highlights of the latest release below.

 Advanced Thermomechanical Analysis

-- powerful boundary conditions like follower pressure and remote force
+- powerful boundary conditions, such as follower pressure and remote force

 - frictional contact